lhbikos/ReC_Psychometrics/docs/03-QualTRIXter.md

 Other security options include

 * Password protection
-* HTTP Referer verification
+* HTTP Referrer verification

 Look also at:

-* **Progress bar** to provide particpants hope (or despair) for "how much longer."
+* **Progress bar** to provide participants hope (or despair) for "how much longer."
 * **Survey termination** to connect custom endings and thank-you notes.
 * [**Partial completion**](https://www.qualtrics.com/support/survey-platform/survey-module/survey-options/partial-completion/) to specify how long the respondent has to complete the survey (after opening it) and whether it is recorded or deleted if it is not completed.
-  +  Related to this, back on the *Data & Analysis* tab, you can see both the numberss of [recorded responses and responses in progress](https://www.qualtrics.com/support/survey-platform/data-and-analysis-module/data/responses-in-progress/).
+  +  Related to this, back on the *Data & Analysis* tab, you can see both the numbers of [recorded responses and responses in progress](https://www.qualtrics.com/support/survey-platform/data-and-analysis-module/data/responses-in-progress/).
 You also have options to manually determine how you want to include/exclude the responses in progress.
   +  Failure of the respondent to click the final "-->" submit and progress symbol is often the reason that surveys that are > 90% complete aren't counted as "complete."
 What to do?
 Options: (a) don't say "Thanks and goodbye" on a page that has any items, and (b) provide instructions to look for the "-->" symbol to continue.

 Finally, **PREVIEW PREVIEW PREVIEW**!
 There is no better way check your work than with previews.